-- Technology and the Industrial Base includes technology transition to production and manufacturing technology development - Design includes producibility and maturity - Cost and Funding includes production cost knowledge (cost modeling), cost analysis, and manufacturing investment budget - Materials includes maturity, availability, supply chain management, and special handling (i.e. government furnished property, shelf life, security, hazardous materials, storage environment, etc.) - Process Capability and Control includes modeling and simulation (product and process), manufacturing process maturity, and process yields and rates - Quality Management includes supplier quality - Manufacturing Management includes manufacturing planning and scheduling, materials planning, and tooling/special test and inspection equipment
+- Technology and the Industrial Base includes industrial base issues and manufacturing technology development - Design includes producibility and maturity - Cost and Funding includes production cost knowledge (cost modeling), cost analysis, and manufacturing investment budget - Materials includes maturity, availability, supply chain management, and special handling (i.e. government furnished property, shelf life, security, hazardous materials, storage environment, etc.) - Process Capability and Control includes modeling and simulation (product and process), manufacturing process maturity, and process yields and rates - Quality Management includes supplier quality - Manufacturing Management includes manufacturing planning and scheduling, materials planning, and tooling/special test and inspection equipment

 The matrix shown in Appendix A provides detailed criteria for each of the ten MRLs, by thread and sub-thread, throughout the acquisition life cycle.
 The matrix allows a user to separately trace and understand the maturation progress of each of the threads and sub-threads as readiness levels increase from MRL 1 though MRL 10.
-These thread and sub-thread MRL criteria should be tailored to the particular situation.
+These thread and sub-thread MRL criteria should be applied when appropriate to the situation and may be tailored to a particular technology or application.